 Zoom is Fordham University's standard software application for online video and audio conferencing, collaboration, chat, and webinars across mobile devices, desktops, and telephones.

-If you need assistance setting up your Zoom account, please contact IT Customer Care.
+If you need assistance setting up your Zoom account, please contact IT Service Desk.
 If you have security concerns about Zoom, please contact the University Information Security Office.

 Go to the Zoom webinar page for hosting and licensing information.

 View recorded training webinars for Zoom and other resources.